 Elizabeth Bragg Cumming paid no mind to the opinion of others, that the engineering industry was no place for women.
 Instead, she graduated in 1876 from the College of Civil Engineering with her Senior Thesis “A Solution of a Peculiar Problem of Surveying.”

-After graduating she became a teacher, sharing knowledge unto others, until her marriage; at which point she retired and became a full-time mother and homemaker.
-Later, in 1929 she passed away at 71 years of age..
+After graduating she became a teacher, sharing knowledge with others, until her marriage; at which point she retired and became a full-time mother and homemaker.
+Later, in 1929 she passed away at 71 years of age.

 2. Hedy Lamarr

 Better known for her successful acting career during Hollywood’s Golden Era, Hedy Lamarr had a hidden skill most people don’t know about.
 She was an extremely gifted engineer!
 Additionally, she was a pioneer in the field of wireless communication.
 Ready for more surprising news?!
 Hedy Lamarr is even responsible for co-inventing a device that helped facilitate the development of GPS, Bluetooth and Wi-Fi technology.
 Therefore, we have this wonderful woman to thank for the advancements we use in our smart-devices every-single-day!
 Women engineers for the win!

 From a young age, Hedy spent their spare time on various projects and inventions.
 For instance, developing improved traffic-signal design and a tablet that dissolved in water to make a carbonated soft drink!
 Her fans likely knew about her successful Hollywood films such as Algiers; released in 1938.
 What they probably didn’t know was her passion for engineering was so large that she set up a workshop in her home, complete with a drafting table and shelves full of reference books.
 Ready to find out why Hedy Lamarr is ABSOLUTELY one of the incredible women engineers you should know?!